spara/java-servlet-example/README.md

 ````
 ## The CatWeb Application

-The catpic servlet responds to a request by randomly selecting a link from an array URLS.
+The catpic servlet responds to a request by randomly selecting a link from an array URLs.
 The image is read into a buffered image and written to the servlet's response stream.

 The image is rendered in an HTML page.
 Reloading the page calls the catpic servlet and loads a new cat picture in the frame.